hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 To test a conflict event, you can send a command that you know doesn't make sense.

-1. With your truck at the base, issue a Recall command.
+1. With your truck at the base, issue the recall command.

 1. Verify that the truck responds with the "already at base" event.